Mass Violence and Atrocities | Readout and Recommendations

 The workshop was structured into four sessions: (1) the displacement of Venezuelan refugees to nonbordering countries, (2) the role of civil society in coordination with multilateral organizations, (3) the humanitarian crisis in Venezuela, and (4) the role of extraregional actors in the crisis.
 Below are the main conclusions of each session, along with a series of policy recommendations developed by participants throughout the workshop.

-Additionally, five discussion papers that contributed to the conversation were been written by experts on key issues:
+Additionally, five discussion papers that contributed to the conversation were written by experts on key issues:

 Mass Violence and AtrocitiesIII.
 Regional Responses to the Crisis in Venezuela: Strengthening Civil Society Capacity and Multilateral Initiatives

 Mass Violence and AtrocitiesII.
 Regional Responses to the Crisis in Venezuela: Safeguarding the Human Rights of Refugees and Migrants